-With applications now open, Beijing 2022-qualified athletes and hopefuls can apply for a grant through Athlete365 on behalf of their chosen charitable organisation.
+Up until 6 September, Beijing 2022-qualified athletes and hopefuls had the chance to apply for a grant through Athlete365 on behalf of their chosen charitable organisation.

 If you are one of the 16 successful applicants, your chosen charity will receive a USD 25,000 grant to strengthen and support its work in the community.